 - Obtained seven figure judgment from the Seventh Circuit Court of Appeals in a dispute over the proceeds of an insurance claim, which involved novel questions of contract interpretation, reformation law, application of Limited Liability Company law, creditors’ rights during and after an LLC ceased doing business, and the rights of a receiver under Wisconsin’s receivership statutes.

 - Obtained voluntary dismissal after motion to dismiss briefing in federal court class action against one of the world’s largest retailers based on allegations that its sales practices violated several fraud and consumer protection statutes.

-- Successfully defended client in federal court from fraudulent conveyance and unjust enrichment claims seeking recovery of seven figures worth payments received before one of the largest investment fund failures in Wisconsin history, ultimately obtaining judgment in the client’s favor on a motion to dismiss, and on a subsequent motion for reconsideration.
+- Successfully defended client in federal court from fraudulent conveyance and unjust enrichment claims seeking recovery of seven figures in payments received before one of the largest investment fund failures in Wisconsin history, ultimately obtaining judgment in the client’s favor on a motion to dismiss, and on a subsequent motion for reconsideration.

 - Obtained summary judgment and victory on appeal in a lawsuit seeking eight figures in damages over negligent hiring and supervision claims stemming from one of the largest mass murders in Wisconsin history.